davidfstr/webcrystal/README.md

 ### `xkcd.wbcr/0.response_headers.json`

-* JSON file listing the HTTP response headers received from the origin HTTP server when obtaining the HTTP resource.
+* Contains the HTTP response headers received from the origin HTTP server when obtaining HTTP resource #0.
-* UTF-8 encoded.
+* UTF-8 encoded JSON file.
-* Contains an internal "X-Status-Code" header that indicates the HTTP response code received from the origin HTTP server.
+* Contains an internal "X-Status-Code" header that indicates the HTTP status code received from the origin HTTP server.

 Example: